Marc Darrow, MD. JD.

 Ultrasound-guided genicular nerve blocks

-A September 2022 (12) paper describes Genicular nerve ablation (GNA) as a percutaneous, needle-based therapy option designed to palliatively treat knee pain.
-Analogous to an intra-articular injection with corticosteroid, GNA is not intended to remedy the root cause of pain or structurally alter the joint in any way; rather, the goal is to block/interrupt the transmission of pain signals from the knee, itself, thus eliminating the perception of pain by the brain.
+A September 2022 (18) paper describes genicular nerve ablation (radiofrequency to burn the nerves) as a percutaneous, needle-based therapy option designed to palliatively treat knee pain.
+As with intra-articular injection with corticosteroid, genicular nerve ablation is not intended to remedy the root cause of pain or structurally alter the joint in any way; rather, the goal is to block/interrupt the transmission of pain signals from the knee, itself, thus eliminating the perception of pain by the brain.

 I have seen patients require incision and drainage with antibiotic treatment after experiencing allergic reactions to hyaluronic acid injections.
 When the injections are mistakenly placed into the soft tissue instead of the joint, severe reactions can occur.
 Studies have confirmed that when knee injections are made blindly—that is, without ultrasound guidance—one-third of the injections do not enter the joint.
 Unfortunately, most doctors do not inject under ultrasound guidance.